-This transparency may only extend to basic information that most would expect to be disclosed, however, even such basic information isn’t always provided by actors, even public facing companies.
-Because the blockchain industry largely remains unregulated at this time, with its founding principles based on the values of privacy and anonymity, this has resulted in a lack of transparent practices.
+This transparency may only extend to basic information that most would expect from a public facing company to disclose, however even such basic information isn’t always provided by actors and players in this space.
+Because the blockchain industry largely stands unregulated at this time, with its founding principles based on the values of privacy and anonymity, this has resulted in a lack of transparent practices.

-However, if an exchange is known for its lack of transparency, it may reduce trust within users and deter them from trading on the exchange.
+If an exchange is known for their lack of transparency however, this may deter users from trading on their exchange due to a lack of trust.
 This could be argued as one of the reasons why centralized exchanges are currently more popular than decentralized exchanges, which can be less transparent at times due to the decentralized nature of the platform.

 #3 Regulatory Compliance

 In addition to greater transparency, most centralized exchanges seek to remain compliant under governmental regulations and authorities.
 Exchanges such as Coinbase, Bittrex, and Gemini require all of their users to verify their identity with KYC procedures.

 At Blockchain.io, we are working closely with French government authorities and regulators to ensure that we remain compliant at all times with the introduction of new cryptocurrency rules and regulations that are proposed.

 As a result of the speed and ease of use in CEXs, users are attracted to a better trading experience and this also results in greater trading volumes and liquidity for everyone trading throughout the centralized platform.

 In addition, when a user friendly interface is paired with the ability to quickly execute trades, this provides a great overall experience for new traders and veterans alike, and this helps to retain users within an exchange’s ecosystem.